Harvard vs Yale vs Princeton: Which Ivy League University Is Right for You?

 Q3: Which Ivy League is the most liberal?

-Brown University is considered the most progressive due to its open curriculum and flexible academic structure.
+Brown University is considered the most progressive due to its open curriculum and flexible academic structure, which removes most distribution requirements.

 Q4: Do Ivy League schools offer full scholarships?